TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

-# Using the TIBCO ComputeDB™ Change Data Capture (CDC) Connector
+# Using the TIBCO ComputeDB Change Data Capture (CDC) Connector

 <ent>This feature is available only in the Enterprise version of TIBCO ComputeDB.</ent>